Tyrone-Liu/ExperimentalApp/README.md

 ## Known Bugs (from oldest to newest)
 + [ ] The focus distance used for capture can not match the one used for request.
 Seems to have hyper focal distance be the furthest focus distance.
-+ [ ] The first capture in every capture request (both repeating and capture) will take more time than the exposure time.  <br \>The extended time depends on the previous capture's exposure time, usually triple of it.
++ [ ] The first capture in every capture request (both repeating and capture) will take more time than the exposure time.
+The extended time depends on the previous capture's exposure time, usually triple of it.
 + [ ] If the capture format is JPEG, image can not be saved after called 'captureSession.abortCapture()'.
 + [ ] On 'OnePlus 6', when the image format is RAW_SENSOR, the preview viewfinder will get anomalously brighter, but the captured image still have normal brightness.
 + [ ] On 'OnePlus 6', when the image format is JPEG and the 'captureSize' is the max available value '4k x 3x', the edge of result image will be cut out.